Even though they did not abort their child

 The headline over the op-ed written by the self-described “pro-choice liberal” (married to a “pro-choice liberal” wife) was “Does Down Syndrome Justify Abortion?”

-Before I address all the unfortunate and misleading side issues raised by Mark Lawrence Schrad, let me say I am so happy he and his wife did not abort.
-They cast aside worst-case scenarios raised by their physician following a prenatal diagnosis that their daughter would have Down syndrome and Sophia “is an exuberant 8-year-old, soaking up the last rays of summer fun before entering third grade.”
+Before I address all the unfortunate and misleading side issues raised by Mark Lawrence Schrad, let me say I am so happy he and his wife cast aside worst-case scenarios raised by their physician following a prenatal diagnosis that their daughter would have Down syndrome and did not abort.
+Sophia “is an exuberant 8-year-old, soaking up the last rays of summer fun before entering third grade.”

 The impetus for this op-ed are laws that would prohibit abortions from taking place on the basis of a Down syndrome diagnosis.
 “In the end” Prof. Schrad and his wife “chose to have Sophia in the face of widespread medical and societal pressures to terminate.”